-Okay, okay, we know it's confusing—the King David thing, makes it feel like a Jewish thing, and while yes, we were started by a Texan Jew (they exist!), unfortunately bacon is still not considered kosher.
+Okay, okay, we know it's confusing—the King David thing, makes it feel like a Jewish thing, and while yes, we were started by a Texan Jew (we exist!), unfortunately bacon and chorizo are...not kosher.
 You can order the tacos kosher-style by ordering the Queen Bean or doing a Potato, Egg, Cheese (PEC) modification.

 Then, who is King David?

 King David refers to Liz's dad, David, who, 10 years ago, actually offered to help Liz out with starting a breakfast taco stand in NYC, because he recognized there was something missing in the market.
 But noooo, Liz was living a glamorous life on an entry-level advertising salary, and had to go down that road for a decade before realizing, as we all eventually do, that her father was right.